Ahmedalaa01v/qadaa/README.md

 ## 🎯 Purpose & Vision

 **Qada Tracker** is a specialized Islamic application designed to help Muslims systematically track and make up their missed prayers (Qada).
-Based on the Islamic principle that **"prayer is never dropped and must always be made up,"** this application provides a structured approach to fulfilling this religious obligation.
+Based on the Islamic principles this application provides a structured approach to fulfilling this religious obligation.

 This application supports users with:
 - **Systematic tracking** of missed prayers by day and type